The Ethical Challenges of the Operational Lawyer

 About the Author

-Theodore Roosevelt, Address to the Sorbonne, Paris: Citizenship in a Republic (23 April 1910), http://www.theodore-roosevelt.com/trsorbonnespeech.html.
+Theodore Roosevelt, Address to the Sorbonne, Paris: Citizenship in a Republic (23 April 1910), http://www.theodore-roosevelt.com/trsorbonnespeech.html [since being cited, this link appears to no longer be available].

 See Major General William Hickman, Army Regulation 15-6 Investigation Report of the Airstrike on the Medecins Sans Frontieres/Doctors Without Borders Trauma Center in Kunduz, Afghanistan on 3 October 2015, xii.
 The investigator found that at one point during the mission the TV Sensor Operator on board the aircraft “expressed concern regarding communications….stating, ‘He is being very vague, and I’m not sure if that’s going to be people with weapons or just anybody, so we will stay neutral as far as that goes.’